History of the Tunisia national football team: Supporters

 Tunisian fans in Moscow at the 2018 World Cup.

 Tunisian fans in Berlin at the 2006 World Cup.

 Fans of the Tunisian national team display the country's national flag, usually with an emphasis on the red element.
-One of the greatest moments for the Tunisian team was when the Tunisian delegation at the Tunis–Carthage International Airport received a warm "welcome home" after the 1978 epic that delighted the Tunisians, who still remember the details, and the brilliant performance of the team was credited with adding a new berth of qualification to Africa for the World Cup.
+One of the greatest moments for the Tunisian team was when the Tunisian delegation at the Tunis–Carthage International Airport received a warm "welcome home" after the 1978 epic that delighted the Tunisians, who still remember the details, and the performance of the team was credited with adding a new berth of qualification to Africa for the World Cup.

 The team's popularity also appeared in the 2004 African Cup of Nations in Tunisia, where the crowds were heavily attended during that period.
 The Stade 7 November of Radès was filled with 60,000 spectators in the six matches of the tournament.
 The team's deterioration after the 2006 World Cup lead to their absence from the end stages of the next two world cups, and strained their popularity.
 In fact, the stadiums were almost empty with the national team's matches in that period.
 Between 2008 and 2014, local journalists accused the Tunisian team for their poor performance.

 Of the fans that kept supporting the squad in bad times, Bechir Manoubi was one of the most loyal.
 He attended the team's matches worldwide since 1960, he was famous for wearing the Mexican hat and his suit with thousands of slogans and cards for the various events he covered.
 The 2006 World Cup qualifying match on 6 October 2005 between Tunisia and Morocco, which was just days before his death, was the last event he ever attended.

 The emergence of skilled players and the rise of a new promising generation in addition to good results in the second term of Henryk Kasperczak, increased fans' enthusiasm and belief in a successful World Cup campaign.
 Because of this popularity peak, FIFA named the Tunisian fans among the best in the 2018 FIFA World Cup.
 This choice comes after the great attendance of the Tunisian masses, which turned to Russia in large numbers between 15 and 20 thousand fans, attended and supported the Tunisian team in their three group matches of the World Cup.
 However, fan support fell as Tunisia once again failed to live up the heavy expectation, with the Tunisians unable to progress from the group stage in its fifth World Cup participation.